-Through this report, the Council is asked to approve a capital budget of £359.504 million to enable the infrastructure phase of Weyside Urban Village Project (formerly known as the Slyfield Area Regeneration Programme (SARP)) development to be carried out.
+Through this report, the Council is asked to approve a capital budget of £359.504 million to enable the infrastructure phase of the Weyside Urban Village Project development to be carried out.
 The Council has been awarded a £52.3 million grant from the Housing Infrastructure Fund (HIF).